Commonwealth Universe, Age 1, Volume 8: The Talon...The Adventure Begins 3d cover 2024 final

 “Not to study them.”
 Edrian looked up into the darkness, catching hints of movement, feeling the growing pressure of awareness focusing on him.
 “To hurt them.”

 “The more power someone has, the less he cares about the damage he causes.
 When the quest for knowledge becomes all-consuming, men forget that wisdom is more important, and data becomes a deity more important to them than Fi’in.”
 Elbarto spat, shocking Edrian.
-For all his simplicity of manners and speech, disdaining the convoluted phrasing of politics, he had a refinement of manners and language that would have seemed sissified in another man.
+For all his simplicity of manners and speech, disdaining the convoluted phrasing of politics, he had a refinement of manners and language.
 For him to spit was worse than the foulest cursing and vulgarity in other men.

 “The fools are so full of their knowledge, their data and facts, they say Fi’in is just a wish-tale, a creation of our imaginations to try to control each other with guilt and outmoded morality.
 Men like that spawn unfeeling, arrogant offspring like the Set’ri, and declare themselves wise enough to decide what is human and what isn’t.
 They justify destroying anything that doesn’t please them or fit into their narrow definitions of what deserves to live, what is worthwhile.
 And they believe that killing creatures like Nightskimmers is a better way to learn how they live, rather than befriending them and acknowledging they have minds and perhaps even souls.”